espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 E) ESP-NETIF L2 TAP Interface
 '''''''''''''''''''''''''''''
 The ESP-NETIF L2 TAP interface is a mechanism in ESP-IDF used to access Data Link Layer (L2 per OSI/ISO) for frame reception and transmission from the user application.
 Its typical usage in the embedded world might be the implementation of non-IP-related protocols, e.g., PTP, Wake on LAN.
 Note that only Ethernet (IEEE 802.3) is currently supported.

-From a user perspective, the ESP-NETIF L2 TAP interface is accessed using file descriptors of VFS, which provides file-like interfacing (using functions like ``open()``, ``read()``, ``write()``, etc).
-To learn more, refer to :doc:`/api-reference/storage/vfs`.

-There is only one ESP-NETIF L2 TAP interface device (path name) available.
-However multiple file descriptors with different configurations can be opened at a time since the ESP-NETIF L2 TAP interface can be understood as a generic entry point to the Layer 2 infrastructure.
-What is important is then the specific configuration of the particular file descriptor.
-It can be configured to give access to a specific Network Interface identified by ``if_key`` (e.g., `ETH_DEF`) and to filter only specific frames based on their type (e.g., Ethernet type in the case of IEEE 802.3).
-Filtering only specific frames is crucial since the ESP-NETIF L2 TAP needs to exist along with the IP stack and so the IP-related traffic (IP, ARP, etc.) should not be passed directly to the user application.
-Even though this option is still configurable, it is not recommended in standard use cases.
-Filtering is also advantageous from the perspective of the user's application, as it only gets access to the frame types it is interested in, and the remaining traffic is either passed to other L2 TAP file descriptors or to the IP stack.
+Please read more about L2 TAP in :ref:`esp_netif_l2tap`.

 .. _esp_netif_programmer:

 ESP-NETIF Programmer's Manual
 =============================

-In same cases, it is not enough to simply initialize a network interface by default, start using it and connect to the local network.
+In some cases, it is not enough to simply initialize a network interface by default, start using it and connect to the local network.
 If so, please consult the programming guide: :doc:`/api-reference/network/esp_netif_programming`.

 You would typically need to use specific sets of ESP-NETIF APIs in the following use-cases: